 Share your thoughts

 What do you think about ‘Brand Purpose’?
-Have you seen any ethical business making unethical decisions in recent times?
+Have you seen any ethical businesses making unethical decisions in recent times?
 Let me know in the comments below, send me a tweet @CJPanteny, or get in touch.

 See you next time.